yater/nek0.eu/posts/2014-01-14-Now-new:-Syntax-highlighting!.md

 ---
-title: Now new: Syntax highlighting!
+title: "Now new: Syntax highlighting!"
 author: nek0
 tags: meta, programming, english, meta
 description: Syntax highlighting in code bubbles is the new feature.